 “In the beginner’s mind there are many possibilities, but in the expert’s there are few.” – Shunryu Suzuki

 When was the last time you sat down with a good book and no real plan to rush off anywhere?
 Whatever is defined good is entirely up to you.
 You may wish to read something light weight and distracting that you can get lost in without too much brain power.
 For me this would be some kind of geeky Sci-fi.
 Get lost in a different world to this one.

 Sometimes light reading is all you can manage but if you have a little more brain capacity then something a little more inspiring is a good idea.
 There’s a whole world of self-help books out there.
 Whilst they’re not going to solve all of your problems in one go they’re great at putting you on a more enlightened path.
-I’m currently working my through my life coach’s (Alexander Butler) book: 12 Words That Will Set You Free.
+I’m currently working my through my life coach’s (Alexander Butler) book: Deep Joy.
 I recommend him and his approach highly.

 If something has evolved over 5000 years from a people successively thinking yeah that feels good it can’t be wrong surely!
 An excellent blend of meditation type qualities with a wonderfully physical focus.

 I won’t go on.
 We all know we should.
 Just make time to do it.
 Classes.
 Online.
 Whatever works best for you.
 Enough said.
 Form a habit and stick to it.

 6. Guided Meditations

 A mindful classic.
 Nothing new or controversial here.
 But how do we make time for it?
 This is a common issue for both myself and my clients.
 In my previous Blog I discuss the bad habits you can do less of to free up more time in your life.
 I’ve also found an article online which has some excellent tips on how make meditation, or any of ideas in the Blog, part of your routine.
 In short it suggests: